-Display Message Alarm Condition/Cause Corrective Action Pretrigger Conflict The pretrigger distance is equal to or greater than the absolute cutoff distance.
-Change the pretrigger distance or absolute cutoff through the Alarm Information screen or Setup menu.
+Display Message Alarm Condition/Cause Corrective Action Pretrigger Conflict The pretrigger distance is equal to or greater than the minus suspect trigger limit.
+Change the pretrigger distance or - suspect trigger limit through the Alarm Information screen or Setup menu.
+Pretrigger Conflict The pretrigger distance is equal to or greater than the absolute cutoff distance Change the pretrigger distance or absolute cutoff through the Alarm Information screen or Setup menu.
 Pretrigger Conflict The pretrigger distance is equal to or greater than the absolute distance.
 Change the pretrigger distance or absolute distance through the Alarm Information screen or Setup menu. - R Trg > - R Abs The minus reject trigger limit is equal to or greater than the minus reject absolute limit.
 Change the - reject trigger limit and/or the - reject absolute limit through the Alarm Information screen or Setup menu. +R Trg > +R Abs The plus reject trigger limit is equal to or greater than the plus reject absolute distance limit.
 Change the +reject trigger limit and/or the +reject absolute distance limit through the Alarm Information screen or Setup menu.
 Trg > Weld Force The requested trigger force is equal to or greater than the requested weld force.
 Either increase the weld force setting or decrease the trigger force setting. - R Trg > Abs The minus reject trigger limit is greater than or equal to the absolute distance.
-Change the - reject trigger limit and/or the absolute distance through the Alarm Information screen or Setup menu. - R Trg > +S Abs The minus reject trigger limit is greater than or equal to the plus suspect absolute distance limit.
+Change the - reject tr limit and/or the absolute distance through the absolute of the information screen or menu. - R Trg > +S Abs The minus reject trigger limit is greater than or equal to the plus suspect absolute distance limit.
 Change the - reject trigger limit and/or the +suspect absolute distance limit through the Alarm Information screen or Setup menu. - R Trg > +R Abs The minus reject trigger limit is greater than or equal to the plus reject absolute distance limit.
 Change the - reject trigger limit and/or the +reject absolute distance limit through the Alarm Information screen or Setup menu.
 Sequence Empty Preset sequencing is enabled and a start signal has been received, but there is o sequence defined.
-Define sequence. - S Trg > Abs The minus suspect trigger limit is greater than or equal to the absolute distance.
-Change the - suspect trigger limit and/or the absolute distance through the Alarm Information screen or Setup menu.
+Define sequence.